NCAA’s Emmert presses Senate for ‘guardrails’ on athlete pay

 “The power conferences have advantages and they consistently pull the best recruits,” Huma said.
 “They will continue to get the recruits.
 The reality is, you’re not going to change the recruiting by limiting the players’ opportunities.”

+Huma said once states start granting players endorsement rights, Congress would not be inclined to take those rights away, “and we’ll have an opportunity to witness the fact that NCAA sports will still be strong and everybody will tune in.”

 There was bipartisan agreement among the senators at the hearing that athletes should have access to endorsement opportunities and that some regulations are necessary.

-But Emmert did not fully escape lawmakers’ anger at the system he presides over.
+Emmert did not fully escape lawmakers’ anger at the system he presides over.

-Sen. Marsha Blackburn, a Tennessee Republican, excoriated Emmert for the NCAA’s handling of sexual violence against women and the case of James Wiseman, a top NBA prospect who left school after he was suspended over $11,500 given to his mother by Memphis coach Penny Hardaway to help with moving expenses.
-Hardaway gave Wiseman’s mother the money before he was Memphis’ coach.
+Sen. Marsha Blackburn, a Tennessee Republican, excoriated Emmert for the NCAA’s handling of sexual violence against women.
+She also noted the case of James Wiseman, a top NBA prospect who left school after he was suspended over $11,500 given to his mother by Memphis coach Penny Hardaway to help with moving expenses.
+Hardaway gave the money before he was Memphis’ coach.

 Blackburn said the NCAA’s lack of consistency and transparency in the Wiseman case had eroded trust in the organization’s ability to handle issues of player benefits.